What causes growth retardation? 24 possible conditions

 Increasing Your Nutrient Intake

-This ensures that your baby is getting adequate food.
-If you have not been eating enough, your baby may not have enough nutrients to grow.
+This ensures that your fetus is getting adequate food.
+If you haven’t been eating enough, your baby may not have enough nutrients to grow.

-You may be put on bed rest to help improve the baby’s circulation.
+You may be put on bed rest to help improve your fetus’s circulation.

 In severe cases, an early delivery may be necessary.
-This allows the doctors to intervene before damage caused by IUGR gets worse.
-Induced delivery is usually only necessary if the baby has stopped growing entirely or has serious medical problems.
-In general, doctors prefer to allow the baby to grow for as long as possible before delivery.
+This allows your doctor to intervene before damage caused by IUGR gets worse.
+Induced delivery is usually only necessary if your fetus has stopped growing entirely or has serious medical problems.
+In general, your doctor will probably prefer to allow it to grow for as long as possible before delivery.

 Children who have a severe form of IUGR may die in the womb or during birth.
 Children with a less severe form of IUGR may also have complications.